Marine Monitoring Program

 Information from the Paddock to Reef Integrated Monitoring, Modelling and Reporting Program also feeds into the overarching Reef 2050 Integrated Monitoring and Reporting Program.

 Improving marine indicators

 The Marine Monitoring Program is committed to continuous improvement.
 Methods for monitoring and reporting are updated as new information becomes available and scientists determine better ways of assessing key indicators of marine ecosystem health.
-For example, this year the Marine Monitoring Program improved measurements of indicators for marine water quality commenced, which will be continued in the National Environmental Science Program Tropical Water Quality Hub project 3.2.5: Testing and implementation of the water quality metric for the 2017 and 2018 reef report cards.
+For example, this year improved measurements of indicators for marine water quality commenced, which will be continued in the National Environmental Science Program Tropical Water Quality Hub project 3.2.5: Testing and implementation of the water quality metric for the 2017 and 2018 reef report cards.